Award-winning composer/sound designer for theatre (plays), film, audio dramas and commercial media from Hong Kong, now currently based in London.

 http://www.miromagazine.com/theatre/review-park-theatre-nayak/

-Credits/Upcoming Projects (updated June 2023)
+Credits/Upcoming Projects (updated April 2024)

 Selected Credits

-Feral Monsters by Bethan Marlow
+Feral Monster by Bethan Marlow (National Theatre of Wales/UK Tour)

 The Real and Imagined History of the Elephant Man by Tom Wright (Peter Hall Award/Nottingham Playhouse)